 This post may contain affiliate links.
 Please read our disclosure policy.

 These Sweet and Spicy Burnt Ends made with chuck roast are the perfect BBQ snack.
 Chuck roast burnt ends are otherwise known as the poor mans burnt ends because of the cheaper and smaller cut of meat compared to a brisket.
-They are less also less fatty than traditional burnt ends made from pork belly making them more appealing to most people.
-The recipe is very simple recipe, but it does take time and patience.
+They are less fatty than traditional burnt ends made from pork belly making them more appealing to most people.
+It’s rich, beefy, well-marbled, and transforms beautifully when cooked low and slow.
+Whether you’re cooking for game day, a backyard party, or just want to level up your weekend cook, this chuck roast burnt ends recipe is guaranteed to impress.

 Ingredient list for Sweet and Spicy Burnt Ends